Did you know that coffee is one of the most popular beverages in the world?

 Shelf life: thirty years unopened

 When you are looking for an exceptionally long shelf life look no further than freeze-dried coffee.
 While the previous methods of storing coffee were in the range of months to a year, this type of coffee will last decades.

 Best Coffee for Long Term Storage: Franklin’s Finest Coffee

 I recently had the opportunity to try out some freeze-dried coffee.
 It was Franklins Finest Coffee offered by My Patriot Supply.

 Check Price on

 When stockpiling coffee for the long haul you are not going to do much better than this as unopened package lasts up to thirty years!
-Though comparatively, instant coffee can last up to twenty years.
+Though comparatively, instant coffee that you can purchase at most food stores can last up to twenty years.

 It comes in a resealable pouch with 60 servings.